 WHAT IS THE KINETIC CHAIN?

-Over time, we can develop stiff links and weak links within the kinetic chain.
+As mentioned above, we can develop stiff links and weak links within the kinetic chain.
+Both can create problems upstream or downstream.

 THE RIPPLE EFFECT